aws-samples/workspaces-ssm-install/README.md

         sam build
         sam deploy --guided
 * Provide the Parameters for Region, DNS IP of the AD server, Subnet and security groups for the Lambda function to be created.
+* The Lambda script that adds Users AD groups as Tags to the Managed instance needs AD credentials to make LDAP calls.
+Create a AD user with rights to get users group membership.
+The template prompts to enter the username.
+* Save the AD password as a Secret of type 'Plaintext in AWS Secrets Manager as explained [*here*](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_create-basic-secret.html)
-* In the Stack output, you get the API Gateway endpoint needed that needed in the Powershell script to install SSM.
+* In the Stack output, you get the API Gateway endpoint needed thats needed in the Powershell script to install SSM.
 ![alt text](Docs/samoutput.png)

 **Deploy Script on Workspace**